 Private housing advice service

-The private housing advice service, accredited by the Legal Services Commission, offers a free, confidential and independent service to people who live in private sector accommodation in Tower Hamlets.
+The private housing advice service, offers a free, confidential and independent service to people who live in private sector accommodation in Tower Hamlets.

 Our main role is to prevent homelessness.
 The earlier you contact us, the more likely it is we can prevent, or solve, your homelessness issue.
 Please do not wait until you are actually homeless before contacting us.